I Light Marina Bay: i Light Marina Bay 2014: Light+HeART

 The third edition of i Light Marina Bay, themed Light+HeART, returned to Marina Bay from 7 to 30 March 2014.
 The festival showcased 28 environmentally sustainable light installations from around the world.
 To promote an environmentally-responsible behavior for a sustainable future, participating artists incorporated the use of recyclable materials and adopted energy-efficient lighting in the creation of their light art installations.

 i Light Marina Bay 2014 attracted a total of 685,000 local and international visitors over the course of the three-week period.

 The festival again engaged in the "Switch Off, Turn Up" Campaign.
 In 2014, 52 buildings committed to put in place measures to save energy during the festival period.
 Key developments involved include Marina Bay Sands, Marina Bay Financial Centre, and One Fullerton.
 Their participation signified their commitment to play a part in working towards a more sustainable future together.
 The campaign in 2014 achieved energy savings of 268,890 kWh.

 Programme

 i Light Marina Bay 2014 also featured a variety of complementary events and activities, such as free guided tours, educational talks and seminars, sporting activities, bazaars and culinary treats.

-Participating Artists

 i Light Marina Bay 2016: In Praise of Shadows

 The fourth edition of i Light Marina Bay, held from 4 to 27 March 2016, featured 25 installations.
 The 2016 theme, "In Praise of Shadows", challenged the obsession that brighter is better and sought to reframe perceptions of light and sustainability.
 A one-for-one exchange campaign of used incandescent bulbs for energy efficient LED light bulbs was run at i Light Marina Bay 2016.
 The "Switch Off, Turn Up" Campaign held since the inception of i Light Marina Bay garnered a greater response from buildings around Marina Bay and beyond, with key developments involved including Marina Bay Sands and Marina Bay Financial Centres.